The Effect of SMS Reminders on Health Screening Uptake

 with Farah Diba, Marthoenis, Maja Marcus, Lisa Rogge, and Sebastian Vollmer

-ongoing | descriptive | primary data | Indonesia
+submitted | descriptive | primary data | Indonesia

 The burden of cardiovascular diseases is rising in Indonesia.
 Despite free and local screening services, screening for hypertension and diabetes remains low.
 To investigate potential barriers to uptake, we conducted a study on knowledge, attitudes and practices of diabetes and hypertension among the population at risk in Aceh, Indonesia.
 We find a high awareness of severe complications as well as the benefits of early screening.
 Women were more likely to ever be screened, and hypertension screenings were more common than blood glucose screenings.
 The asymptomatic nature of hypertension and diabetes at early stages seems to be a major barrier to screening uptake.